annotation/text-fabric/tf/docs/about/searchusage.md

     relation holds between the preceding atom and its parent.
 *   The **name:** part is optional.
 Exactly as in the case without relop.
 *   The **otype-or-set** part is optional.
 Exactly as in the case without relop.

-The otype-or-set is either a node type that exists in your TF data set, or it is the name of a set that you have passed in the `sets` parameter alongside the query itself when you call `search` or `study`.

-See [*feature specifications*](#feature-specifications) below for all full variety of feature constraints on nodes and edges.

 #### *feature* lines: **features**